 Sperm cells of an older man are also more likely to have genetic abnormalities than those of a younger man.

 The older a man is, the longer it will take him to get his partner pregnant.
-And his partner is at for a miscarriage, regardless of her age.
+And his partner is at

 This doesn’t mean that a man can’t father children in his 40s and beyond.
 But it might be a little more difficult than it was earlier in his life.